Qatar and FIFA criticized harshly ahead of World Cup draw - NewsBreak

 “This is not the right forum and not the right moment,” Honduras soccer federation general secretary Jose Ernesto Mejia said in translated comments.

-“You did not attempt to contact us and did not attempt to engage in dialogue before addressing congress today,” he said, adding that Qatar’s door was open for people to “educate themselves before passing any judgement.”
+"You did not attempt to contact us and did not attempt to engage in dialogue before addressing congress today,” he said.

+Al-Thawadi said Qatar’s door was always open for people to “educate themselves before passing judgement.”

-Qatar and FIFA have consistently said taking the World Cup to the country, and to the Middle East for the first time, accelerated positive changes in the nation's laws and society.
+Qatar and FIFA have consistently said taking the World Cup to the country has accelerated positive changes in the nation's laws and society.

-Al-Thawadi said the month-long tournament could be an antidote to “stereotypes and assumptions” about the region.

-“We are acutely aware of the international spotlight that comes with the hosting rights for the greatest show on earth.
-We have embraced it,” he said.

 The war in Ukraine then took center stage as a three-minute video message was aired from the head of the country's soccer federation, Andriy Pavelko.

-Pavelko wore an armored vest as he spoke from Kyiv and talked of “resisting military aggression” from Russia while behind him people packed sandbags several meters high to protect a monument.
+Pavelko wore an armored vest as he spoke from Kyiv while behind him people packed sandbags several meters high to protect a monument.

-“Our children have suffered terrible psychological injuries and perhaps it is football that will help them forget all the horrors of war,” said Pavelko, who sits on the UEFA executive committee.
+He said children in Ukraine were suffering from “terrible psychological injuries” during the war and that maybe soccer would help them in the future.

-The Russian delegation watching in the room included Alexey Sorokin, a former FIFA Council member who led the organization of the 2018 World Cup in his country.
+The Russian delegation watching in the room including Alexey Sorokin, a former FIFA Council member who led the organization of the 2018 World Cup in his country.

-“I have worked with him for a very long time and we regret that he has these emotions," Sorokin said of Pavelko's film.
-“It is difficult for them, we understand that, but I’m here not to discuss politics or military activities."

 Although FIFA has banned Russian teams, including the men’s national team from World Cup qualifying, the soccer federation has not been suspended.